alexwlchan/alexwlchan.net/src/_posts/2019/2019-07-08-creating-preview-thumbnails-of-pdf-documents.md

     I've experimented a bit and the format doesn't seem to make much difference for size/quality, so I picked JPEG somewhat arbitrarily.
 *   `-singlefile` is an option that justs gets the first page.
 *   `-scale-to-x 400` resizes the image to 400 pixels wide.
-    This doesn't preserve the aspect ratio automatically -- it just squishes the document without changing the height.
-    Adding `-scale-to-y -1` gets it to resize the height to match.

 The quality varies at larger sizes (particularly with font rendering if you don't have the right fonts installed), but for creating small thumbnails the images look fine.
 I've used a wrapper around this utility for several thousand documents now, and they've all worked a treat.